SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 • Best Adventure Film

 • Best Animated Film (of any length)

-as well as special prizes awarded at the discretion of the jury.
+• Special Jury Recognition awarded at the discretion of the jury

 DEADLINES & FEES:

 Regular Deadline • March 15, 2018